New York Court Records

 NewYorkCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewYorkCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Do You Do if You Are On Trial For a Crime in New York
+What Do You Do if You Are On Trial For a Crime in New York?

-A defendant on trial in the state of New York is expected to challenge an indictment by hiring the services of a legal counsel.
-Those that are financially incapable of doing this are required to notify the judge during arraignment to get a public defender assigned to them.
-According to Section 260.10 of the Criminal Procedure Law (CPL), all criminal trials in the state 'must be a jury trial.'
+A defendant on trial in the state of New York is typically expected to challenge an indictment by hiring the services of a legal counsel.
+Those who are financially incapable of doing this are required to notify the judge during arraignment to get a public defender assigned to them.
+According to Section 260.10 of the Criminal Procedure Law (CPL), all criminal trials in the state ‘must be a jury trial.'
 Therefore, a defendant's conduct before the selected jurors should be orderly.
-Contrary to this, the accused person will be restricted from appearing at the trial.
+Contrary to this, the accused person may be restricted from appearing at the trial.
 Plea offers are open to defendants from the time of arraignment through pre-trial.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the individual resides or was accused.

-What Percentage of Criminal Cases go to Trial in New York?
+What Percentage of Criminal Cases Go to Trial in New York?

 When does a Criminal Defendant Have the Right to a Trial?